JoBdaT/RPS/README.md

 **Main Game Screen**

 The screen featured the weapons choice buttons, Rock, Paper, Scissors.
+The user selectedd their weapon by clickong the button of their weapon choice, the CPU weapon was selecteted randomly and stored as a variable.
+Fight feature dispjlayed the battel animation and

  Display the front page to begin the fight
  A reset stats button
- Created animation for playing rock paper scissors Look into using the Pokemon API for this project Pivot the project from a Rock, Paper, Scissors game into a Pokemon Rock Paper Scissors game.
+ Created animation for playing rock paper scissors
- Refactor game play logic
- Reposition left hand
- Change the name of the repository!
- Clean up Game play Logic
- Style Radio Buttons
- Look into getting more info from poke api
- Refactor Angular controllers
- Add Sweet alert to display game instructions in the beggining Write test before future development
- Fix positioning
- Add more styling to improve UI
- Fix temp solution to winning message being displayed more than once Add more pokemon to the types
- Create an Easter egg

 RESOURCES: